 Nearby towns and cities

-This earthquake struck within proximity of multiple countries.
-Myanmar , Bangladesh and India are all within 300km distance of its epicenter.
+Myanmar , Bangladesh and India are all located within 300km distance of the epicenter of the earthquake.

-Multiple large cities are in proximity of today's earthquake.
-Chattogram is located 303 km to the northwest (intensity unknown, possibly low).
-Mandalay is located 172 mi to the north-east (intensity unknown, possibly low).
+Major cities near this earthquake: Chattogram is located 303 km to the northwest (intensity unknown, possibly low).
+Mandalay is located 174 mi to the north-east (intensity unknown, possibly low).
 Nay Pyi Taw is located 150 mi to the east-southeast (intensity unknown, possibly low).

 An overview of nearby towns and cities is available in the overview below.
 If places don't have intensity data available, it likely means the experienced impact in those places was fairly small.